-This kit is a 3 day kit for 2 people in the event of earthquake, hurricane, tornado, flood or fire.
+This kit is a 3-day kit for 2 people in the event of earthquake, hurricane, tornado, flood or fire.
 It meets all Red Cross, FEMA and Coast Guard preparedness guidelines.
 This kit is time and hassle free and is a great value.

 The backpack is sturdy with padded shoulder straps.
-The food bars sound like they are few in number but each bar is 18 ounces and will split into 6 bars.
+The food bars sound like they are few in number, but each bar is 18 ounces and will split into 6 bars.
 This is made by SportsMarkUSA and their products have a good reputation.

 There is plenty of room in the backpack so you can customize it to suit your individual needs.
 I Like the fact that is has two polar blankets as well as all weather ponchos.
 This would also be a great bug out bag to put in your college students’ car as they travel back and forth across the country.
 An emergency kit in their car would lessen your worries as a patent.
 I would also add a sleeping bag and some duct tape.

 Keep one in your car or at the office for your peace of mind too.
 The weight on this jewel is only 8 lbs so you can see how great it would be to have more than one.
-Again, survival gear is not a part of this kit but the components it does have are quality and you can add survival gear depending on your destination.
+Again, survival gear is not a part of this kit but the components it does have are quality and you can add survival gear depending on your personal needs.

 Stealth Tactical Kit

-It’s a two person kit for a 72 hour survival period.
+It’s a two person kit for a 72-hour survival period.
 The price is higher than the other bags but when it was rated, all parts of it are rated advanced.
 One surprise was a N95 mask that filters out 95% of particles in the air.

-There is 48 page Emergency Preparedness guide so you don’t have to purchase one separately For the money it is definitely a high quality product and I could see everyone being happy owning this product.
-Again no hard core survival gear.
+There is 48-page Emergency Preparedness guide so you don’t have to purchase one separately For the money it is definitely a high quality product and I could see everyone being happy owning this product.
+Again no hard-core survival gear.

 Emergency Zone 840-2 Urban Survival Bag